Nikon D850 vs Panasonic S1R

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D850 and the S1R are recent models that feature in their makers' current product line-up.
+Both the D850 and the S1R are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the S1R does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Nikon D850 or the Panasonic S1R – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D850: